 Another thing that differs this manufacture-made job from traditional Valjoux design is the use of a so-called “vertical clutch” that acts about the same way as a car’s gearbox making the chronograph mechanism engage faster when the “Start” button is pressed, and also reducing mechanical wear of the unit.
 As far as I know, the mechanism itself is sufficiently reliable, but is also extremely difficult to repair and is usually replaced for a new one, so, if it breaks down when your warranty is expired and you find yourself in a third world country, you are in a world of pain.

 As usual, the mechanism is nicely decorated sporting polished screws, gold inscriptions all over the place, and, of course, the signature circular Geneva stripes on its bridges and open-worked oscillating weight.
-Basically, the whole nine yards as far as it goes with mass-produced mechanisms of this kind.
+The whole nine yards as far as it goes with mass-produced mechanisms of this kind.
 The only problem with this tiny engine is that you will not able to admire it since it is protected from the environment with a solid case back cover.
 And, let me tell you, the TOP GUN logo on the back does little to compensate for the lack of a display window.
-I would totally want to see the mechanism if I ever decided to go for such a serious investment.
+I would want to see the mechanism if I ever decided to go for such a serious investment.

 Pricing & Availability

-There is still no official information regarding the timekeeper’s international availability, but at least we can tell you about the price.
+There is still no official information regarding international availability, but at least we can tell you about the price.
 In the United States, the ref.
 IW389002 will retail for $10,900, which is not expensive for a watch in a quality ceramic case that is powered by a good in-house mechanism.